mmuman/AAUI2AUI/README.md

 The slide-lock mechanism required for AUI, although probably not strictly necessary (and not always effective according to history), will require shaving some part of the DA15 shell, but this might make it not retain the connector itself.

-Some electrical insulation will be required around the jack leads and the step-up board. kapton-like tape should work fine there.
-Then a layer of copper tape is used to shield the step-up board and another kapton tape over it.
+Some electrical insulation will be required around the jack leads and the step-up board.
+Some kapton tape is put over the jack and the exposed soldered pins on the DA15 connector.
+Heat-transfer double-sided tape will be used, one pad on each side.
+Then a layer of copper tape is used to shield the step-up board, wrapping around it and extending to the inner part of the DA15 metal shell.

 Since the DA15 shell is some blue-gray color which doesn't really suit Apple products, some painting could be done on it after cutting it.